jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 *This contains spoilers - don't read further if you have not read the book.
 Also, this post is more of a rumination than a review.*

-## Introduction
+### Introduction

 I have been interested in Murakami for awhile now, and this was my second read.
-A year ago, I came across several videos in which language translators got together and talked about the genius that he is.
+A year ago, I came across several videos in which japanese translators got together and talked about the genius that he is.
 I guess I was intrigued to pick this after watching that video.
 I did read *What I Talk About When I Talk About Running* some time back, and I liked his style of writing — which was